- Written by Dr.Mehmet Demircioglu

 Medication details the clinic needs

 I need the medication name, dose, start date, stop date, change date, reason for use, side effects, and whether a doctor prescribed it.
+If you know the hormone names, include them too, such as ethinyl estradiol, drospirenone, levonorgestrel, desogestrel, norethindrone, etonogestrel, medroxyprogesterone, or another progestin.
+If you do not know them, send a clear photo of the box or prescription.
 It also helps to know whether contraception is being used for PCOS, acne, heavy periods, painful periods, endometriosis, pregnancy prevention, or cycle control.

-Tell me if there is migraine with aura, clot history, smoking, high blood pressure, liver disease, recent pregnancy, breastfeeding, or planned IVF.
-These details do not mean FUE is impossible; they mean the medical story cannot be reduced to a hairline photo.
+Tell me if there is migraine with aura, clot history, smoking, high blood pressure, liver disease, recent pregnancy, breastfeeding, planned IVF, or a recent emergency contraceptive use.
+These details do not mean FUE is impossible.
+They mean the medical story cannot be reduced to a hairline photo.

-If spironolactone is part of the same plan, the details become even more important.
-Spironolactone and FUE planning for female hair loss depends on stability, tolerance, pregnancy planning, blood pressure, and blood-test context.
+If spironolactone is part of the same plan, the details in spironolactone and FUE planning for female hair loss depend on stability, tolerance, pregnancy planning, blood pressure, and blood test context.

 Other checks before surgery